-Reliability Transparency Relevance Consistency Verifiability Collected data is Data gathering Data is verifiable Data is comprehensible A trustworthy insmethodology is relevant to the (through datasets, and clear (includes list titution carries out official documents the data gathering information required. consistent in order of abbreviations and and processing, and to create comparable or interview records, sources default data, information. technical instrufor example). for example). ments are tested to be in working order.
+Reliability Transparency Relevance Consistency Verifiability Collected data is Data gathering Data is verifiable Data is comprehensible A trustworthy insmethodology is relevant to the (through datasets, and clear (includes list titution carries out official documents the data gathering information required. consistent in order of abbreviations and and processing, and to create comparable or interview records, sources default data, information. for example). technical instrufor example). ments are tested to be in working order.